melboyce/sfv/gul_oki.md

 ## Crouching HK, Crush Counter
 *Note: Opponent cannot quick recover.*
 Obviously, this is just a KD scenario, so the above setups apply.
-Below are some CC-specific options if that suits.
+Below are some CC-specific options if that's your cup of tea.
 ### 1st hit (+52)
 `b.lk f.dash s.mp(6/5)`